 Like we mentioned earlier, Dogecoin thrives on hype and speculation, which makes it really volatile and hard to predict price direction.
-However, several analysts are still giving predictions of how they think the price will fair for the remaining portion of the year.
+However, several analysts are still giving predictions of how they think the price will turn out for the year of 2022.

-Wallet Investor is even less hopeful land believes that Dogecoin DOGE will be trading at $0.343 by December 2021.
-This seems a bit bullish, considering that the coin is currently within this price level.
+Wallet Investor is a lot more hopeful land believes that Dogecoin DOGE will be trading at $0.44 by December 2022.

-Elsewhere, while Long Forecast expects the price of Dogecoin to close the year at $0.25.
-Long Forecast previously predicted that DOGE would finish the year at above $1 but has also updated its forecast after its price dip.
+Elsewhere, while Long Forecast expects the price of Dogecoin to close the year at $0.10, so far the most bearish prediction, having Dogecoin slip from its current price level.